NDS for Azure - Installation and Management

 Current and new keys displayed with options to regenerate or keep existing key.

-4d.
-Save Configuration to Cosmos DB
+Follow step Legacy 1e.
+Save Configuration to Cosmos DB above.

 Use this action to retrieve all the information needed to connect applications or tools to your NDS Blob Storage endpoint.
-This includes:

 • Endpoint URLs.